EffectOrientedProgramming/EOPCode/README.md

 ## Running a Program

+(All commands here are run from within the sbt shell)

 To display a list of all executables in the project:

 ```
 > run
 ```

-In the command prompt, input the index of the file to run:
+To run a specific program, use `runMain`:

 ```
-> runMain (filename)
+> runMain programName
 ```

-For example, to run `helloWorld`, the main function of the HelloWorld object located in the directory `Examples`, input the following to the sbt shell:
+For example, the main function of the `HelloWorld` object is located in the directory `Examples`.
+To run `helloWorld`:

 ```
 > run